 “Hey, my name is Christofer Sandin.
-This is my personal site.
-I’m a former athlete, running a design and technology company called Republic Factory in Göteborg, Sweden.”
+I’m a former athlete, running a design and technology company called Republic Factory in Göteborg, Sweden.
+Republic recently joined 99x.
+This is my personal site.”

 This site came to life back in 2002 when I trained and competed in athletics.
 Although I never reached the biggest arenas and the Olympics, like a few people I trained with, I could travel the world, compete in many different places, and keep myself in pretty good shape.
 That's also where I met my wife.